Compostela, Davao de Oro: History

 After the war in 1945, the people came back to their farms which now became a virtual forest.
 Those who came back again tilled the soil and settled permanently in the place.
 Also during these times, Governor Antonio Lanzar appointed Mr. Formoso Piansay as Municipal District Mayor of Compostela.

 On August 1, 1948, an Executive Order No. 156 was signed by then President Elpidio Quirino, organizing into four regular municipalities under the names of Compostela, New Leyte, Gov. Generoso and Trinidad, and the Municipal Districts of Compostela, Moncayo, Saug, Camansa, Surup, Sigaboy, Batulaki and Caburan, all in the Province of Davao, was soon made defunct and were either made, or joined, into regular municipalities.

 In 1949, all municipal districts were abolished thus paving a way for the creation of new municipalities and Compostela with the seat of government at Km.
 90 became a regular municipality with Mayor Lauro Arabejo as the appointed mayor.
 Compostela Proper then was only a barrio of the original Compostela municipality.
 It is accessible by boat powered by outboard motors that ply from Compostela Proper to Km.
 106 via Agusan River.
 From Km.
 106, people go to the government center at km.
 90 Nabunturan by hiking or riding.

-Then in the early 1950s, road construction going to Compostela Proper started via km.
+Then in the early 1950s, road construction going to Compostela Proper started via Km.
 102 which is now Montevista.
-One of the engineers of the Bureau of Public Highways was Engineer Prospero S. Amatong.
+One of the engineers of the Bureau of Public Highways was Prospero S. Amatong.

-In 1955, the barrio (barangay) of New Sabonga was transferred to this town from Asuncion.
+In 1955, barrio New Sabonga was transferred to this town from Asuncion.

+On May 8, 1967, following the division of Davao, Compostela became part of the new province of Davao del Norte.

-On June 23, 1957, then President Carlos P. Garcia signed Republic Act No. 2038 which separated Compostela from Nabunturan.
+On June 23, 1957, then President Carlos P. Garcia signed Republic Act No. 2038 which separated Nabunturan from Compostela.
 The first Mayor appointed by President Carlos P. Garcia was then Mayor Pio P. Galenzoga, one of the pioneer settlers.
 In the same year the sitios of Kao, Magkagong, Margosan, Matilo, Magangit, Cabacungan, Tigbatinao and Camanlangan were constituted into a barrio known as Santo Niño.
 At the time, Compostela was an incongruous mixture of wooden-roofed houses concentrated along the Agusan River which was properly known as "dungguanan" (embarkation).
 This area later became its center of trade and commerce or Poblacion.

+On March 7, 1998, Compostela became part of the new province of Compostela Valley (now Davao de Oro), when Republic Act No. 8470 was ratified through a plebiscite.